Shashwat-Patni/Shashwat-patni.Ipv6GlobalRouting.github.io/README.md

 ### Acknowledgements

 I would like to thank all my mentors and the ns-3 developers for providing guidance and advice throughout the project, and for the opportunity to contribute to ns-3 through GSoC '25.
 GSoC taught me alot.
-I went from being  clueless about opensource , to my very first commmit , to actually contributing in a meaninful way.
+I went from being  clueless about open source , to my very first commit , to actually contributing in a meaningful way.
 Thank you to everyone from the community as well as from Google Summer of Code.
 A very special thanks to Tommaso for the constant support and encouragement.
 The weekly meetings were as fun as they were a learning experience.
 Discussing bugs and Design choices with the seasoned Pros of ns-3 was a surreal and amazing learning experience.